kimizhu/CapsToOps0129_AzureRight/CapsToOps0129_AzureRight/v1/Topic/Activating-Azure-Rights-Management.md

 |**Unauthorized**|You do not have permissions to view the status of the [!INCLUDE[aad_rightsmanagement_2](../Token/aad_rightsmanagement_2_md.md)] service.
 For example, your account is locked out or you are not the global administrator for the selected tenant.|

 ## <a name="BKMK_OnboardingControls"></a>Configuring onboarding controls for a phased deployment
+After you have activated Azure RMS, by default, all users in your organization can apply information protection to their files.
 If you don’t want all users to be able to protect files immediately by using Azure RMS, you can configure user onboarding controls by using the [Set-AadrmOnboardingControlPolicy](http://msdn.microsoft.com/library/azure/dn857521.aspx) Windows PowerShell command.
 You can run this command before or after you activate Azure RMS.
+User onboarding controls are not enabled by default.

 > [!IMPORTANT]
 > To use this command, you must have at least version **2.1.0.0** of the [Azure RMS Windows PowerShell module](http://go.microsoft.com/fwlink/?LinkId=257721).